 You also need black pepper and a cabbage – a medium roasting pan and foil.

 Preheat your oven to 325 degrees.
 Open the package of brisket in your sink, dry the packaging liquid by blotting it with paper towels and place in your roasting pan fat side up.
 Crust the fat with 2 tablespoons black pepper and the spice packet if yours is separate.

 Cover the dish with foil and cook for 3 hours.
 Remove the foil.
 If there is more than one inch of liquid in your roasting pan, pour off all but a half inch of this liquid before baking without the foil for an additional 30 minutes.

-Now, check the brisket by inserting a fork in the meat.
-If it goes in super easy where you are able to pull apart the meat with the fork, it’s ready.
-If it meets with any resistance or seems firms, roast for another 30 minutes.
+Check the brisket by inserting a fork in the meat.
+If it goes in super without having to push it, and you are able to pull apart or shred the meat with the fork, it’s ready.
+If it meets with any resistance or seems firm, roast for another 30 minutes.
 You may have to keep checking it and putting it back in the oven once or twice depending on the size of your corned beef.
 IF YOUR CORNED BEEF IS TOUGH, IT HAS NOT COOKED LONG ENOUGH.
 A CORNED BEEF BRISKET NEEDS A LONG SLOW COOKING TIME SO THE CONNECTIVE TISSUES WILL MELT.

 Once the brisket is fork-tender, remove it from the oven and let it rest, covered with your foil.

 Cut the cabbage into 8 wedges or one inch ‘Steaks’.
 Arrange on a sheet pan, drizzle with olive oil, season with salt and pepper then roast along with the corned beef for 45 minutes to an hour until tender and slightly charred at the edges.